 - "Work slowly.
 Think out ways to increase the number of movements necessary on your job."
 Check.

 - "Contrive as many interruptions to your work as you can.
 When you go to the lavatory, spend longer time there than is necessary."
 Check.

 - "Do your work poorly and blame it on bad tools, machinery, or equipment."
 Double check.

 The modern workplace = Simple sabotage

 We have seen these behaviors in the workplace.
 You probably have too—maybe even this week?

 How the hell can a 1944 sabotage manual, written by the secret service, be so accurate about behaviors many of us see on a daily basis at work?

+Such behaviors are never a good sign for workplace management.
 We should open our eyes.
 We should call them out.
-Next time you see a colleague-cum-saboteur, show them the manual.
 Perhaps suggest they join the secret service?